-Poland’s Syndrome is a congenital condition predominant in men which is characterized by the absence of a large portion of the pectoralis muscle.
-The missing portion is most often part of the sternal musculature but may also include the surrounding muscles.
-In these cases, it is not unusual for the nipples to be disproportionately small or even entirely absent.
+Poland Syndrome is a very rare congenital condition more commonly seen in men than in women and is characterized by the partial or complete absence of the pectoralis major muscle on only one side of the chest wall: more commonly, the right side.
+The missing portion is most often the large or central and inferior part of the sternal attachment of the musculature but may also include the surrounding muscles.
+In some patients, it is not unusual for the nipple to be disproportionately small, higher in position, or even entirely absent.

-If you are a man suffering from Poland’s Syndrome, we can restore the natural appearance of your chest.
-The most straightforward procedure we use to correct the chest wall deformity is by placing a custom made silicone implant where the pectoralis major muscle would be.
-Depending on your particular condition, your physical features, and health status, we can customize the many options available to ensure your results are optimized to your needs.
-For example, we may find that transferring the latissimus dorsi muscle from the back to replace the muscle in the chest would be more beneficial than using an implant.
+If you are a man with Poland Syndrome, we can restore the natural appearance of your chest.
+The most straightforward procedure we use to correct the chest wall is by placing a custom-made silicone implant where the pectoralis major muscle would be.
+Patients present with varying degrees of muscle absence and associated rib irregularities.
+Depending on your condition, physical features, and health status, we can customize the many options available to ensure your results are optimized for the best symmetry.
+For example, we may find that fat grafting alone may be adequate to restore symmetry, or transferring the latissimus dorsi muscle from the back to replace the chest muscle would be preferable to using a custom-made silicone implant.